bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ## Project Description

 * For today's challenge you're going to be building a `React/Redux` application that interfaces with the same `smurfs` api you played with last week.
-The key differences here are that you're going to be wiring up Redux. and `redux-thunk`
+The key differences here are that you're going to be wiring up Redux and `redux-thunk`

 ## API Design - This is how you'll interface with the API and what is required from every endpoint.